Apress/introduction-video-game-engine-development/README.md

 ## General Project Notes
 Ssome general project notes to help make sure you have things setup correctly and can address the most common issues quickly are as follows:

 Java:
 - The game project should be configured with a working directory set to './dist' in the project's 'Run' settings.

 Java and C#:
 - The ENGINE_CONFIG_FILE field of the static main class should point to the game project's config file in the 'cfg' directory with a relative path from the project's working directory.
 - The game engine config file should have a NAME entry with a value that is the same as its associated project and that project's resource folder.
-- To turn off the gamepad 1 input add this line to your game engine config file: <entry key="GAMEPAD_1_ON" val="false" type="bool" from="GameSettings" />
+- To turn off the gamepad 1 input add this line to your game engine config file:

+    &lt;entry key="GAMEPAD_1_ON" val="false" type="bool" from="GameSettings" /&gt;

 ## Downloadable Chapters
 Chapters 20 - 24, the DungeonTrap game build, were excluded from the published text due to their size.
 You can find these chapters in the 'Bonus chapters' folder of this repo.